Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Meshes

 \subsection{Tangential Delaunay complex}

 The tangential Delaunay complex is a mesh construction that dates back to~\cite{Freedman2002, Boissonnat2002}.
-Here we follow the exposition in~\cite[Ch 8]{Boissonnat2018}.
-In addition to the sample, $\bX = \{x_1, \dots, x_n\}$, the construction relies on knowledge of the tangent space at each sample point, meaning the knowledge of $T_i := T_\cM(x_i)$ for all $i$.
-We will see later on that these tangent spaces can be estimated to enough precision to circumvent this substantial requirement.
-The construction also requires that the sample points be in general position and that a certain `transversality condition' be satisfied.
-If these conditions are not already satisfied, they can be achieved by a simple infinitesimal random perturbation of the sample points, and so we assume they are satisfied in what follows.
+Here we follow the exposition given in~\cite[Ch 8]{Boissonnat2018}.
+In addition to the point set, $\{x_1, \dots, x_m\}$, the construction relies on knowledge of the tangent space at each sample point, meaning the knowledge of the tangent spaces at the sample points.
+We will see later in \secref{tangent_estimation} that these tangent spaces can be estimated to enough precision to circumvent this otherwise substantial requirement.